flemay/envvars/docs/automation_and_configuration.md

 The following is a step-by-step guide on how I configured Docker Hub `flemay/envvars`.

-1. It is handy to have 2 Docker Hub users: 1 for the creation of the docker registry, the other to push the images
+1. It is handy to have 2 Docker Hub users
+    1. Admin user for managing the Docker Hub
+    1. Service Account user for pushing the images to Docker Hub wich will be used by services such as GitHub Actions
 1. Go to [https://hub.docker.com][linkDockerHub] and sign in with your main docker hub user.
 1. Go to `Repositories`
 1. Click `Create Repository` button